-The United States government requires extensive animal poisoning tests for every pesticide manufactured or sold in the U.S. An estimated 7,400 or more rats, mice, rabbits, birds, fish and dogs are killed in laboratory poisoning experiments just to satisfy government data requirements for a single chemical “active ingredient”—which does not include the testing that is required for other ingredients in a pesticide formulation or the final formulations themselves.
-Virtually none of the animal tests required has ever been properly validated to ensure that its results are reliable and relevant to human beings or other species of concern.
+The United States government requires extensive animal poisoning tests for every pesticide manufactured or sold in the U.S. An estimated 7,400 or more rats, mice, rabbits, birds, fish, and dogs are killed in laboratory poisoning experiments just to satisfy government data requirements for a single pesticide “active ingredient.”
+This does not include animals used in testing that is required for other ingredients in a pesticide formulation or the final formulation itself.
+Virtually none of the animal tests required have ever been properly validated to ensure that their results are reliable and relevant to human beings or other species of concern.

 What Is OPP?

-The Environmental Protection Agency (EPA) Office of Pesticide Programs (OPP) regulates all products designed to manage, destroy, attract, or repel “pests” that are used, sold, or imported into the U.S. The term “pesticide” can include synthetic chemicals, genetically engineered toxins, natural substances such as pheromones and garlic, and even organisms such as insects, bacteria and viruses.
+The Environmental Protection Agency (EPA) Office of Pesticide Programs (OPP) regulates all products used, sold, or imported into the U.S that are designed to manage, destroy, attract, or repel “pests.”
+Pesticides include synthetic chemicals, genetically engineered toxins, natural substances such as pheromones and garlic, and even living organisms such as insects, bacteria, and viruses.
 OPP’s legislative authority for regulating pesticides comes from the Federal Insecticide, Fungicide, and Rodenticide Act.

 OPP and PETA

-A PETA scientist serves as the animal welfare representative on the EPA’s Pesticide Program Dialogue Committee, a federal advisory committee composed of a diverse group of stakeholders who provide feedback to the pesticide program on various regulatory, policy and program implementation issues.
-This appointment affords PETA opportunities to network with companies, environmental groups, and other stakeholders, as well as encouraging OPP to reduce its reliance on animal testing.
-Our involvement with a coalition of consumer product companies and the Institute for In Vitro Sciences to validate and achieve EPA acceptance of a non-animal testing and hazard classification strategy for eye and skin irritation properties of antimicrobial pesticides (i.e., germ-killing household cleaners, such as Mr. Clean, Febreze, Scrubbing Bubbles, etc.) recently paid off.
+Another way PETA interacts with OPP is through its Pesticide Program Dialogue Committee, a federal advisory committee composed of a diverse group of stakeholders who provide feedback to the pesticide program on various regulatory, policy, and program implementation issues.
+A PETA scientist serves as the animal welfare representative on the committee.
+This appointment affords us opportunities to network with companies, environmental groups, and other stakeholders, as well as advising OPP on ways to reduce its reliance on animal testing.

 - Death Toll From Pesticide Testing